kubo-azu/Click-qPCR/README.md

  - Click "Run ΔΔCt Analysis".
 The plot and table will be displayed.
  - Download Results: Use the download buttons to save plots (PNG) and statistical summaries (CSV).

+## Example Analysis with Sample Data

+This section describes how to use the embedded sample data within Click-qPCR and the kind of results you can expect.
+This allows users to verify that the tool is functioning correctly.

+### 1. Load sample data

+In the Click-qPCR interface, click the "Use Example Data" button.
+The dataset will be automatically loaded, and a preview will be shown in the sidebar.

+### 2. Perform ΔCt analysis

+Reference Gene Selection:

+   Select Gapdh from the "Select Reference Gene" dropdown menu.

+Target Gene Selection:

+Select Hoge from the "Select Target Gene(s)" dropdown menu.

+Group Selection:

+Select Control_X for "Select Group 1"; Treatment_X for "Select Group 2".

+Click the "Analyze" button.

+### 3. Perform ΔΔCt analysis

+Navigate to the "ΔΔCt Analysis" section in the sidebar.

+Reference Gene:

+This should be automatically set to Gapdh based on the selection in the main ΔCt analysis panel.

+Target Gene Selection:

+Select Hoge from the "Target Gene" dropdown menu.

+Group Selection (グループの選択):

+Select Control_X for "Select Control Group to Calculate Fold-Change"; Select Treatment_X for "Select Target Group to Calculate Fold-Change".

+Click the "Run ΔΔCt Analysis" button.

+By following these steps and comparing your results with the expected outputs described (and shown in the example images/data you will insert), you can verify the basic functionality of Click-qPCR.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.